B-REO/PItBE/src/rst_files/rst/English.rst

 this module also includes explanatory text covering its theoretical background.

 This document is composed of the following sections:

-* Block-Encoding: Theoretical explanation of the Block-Encoding method
+* Block-Encoding: Theoretical explanation of the BE method
 * PItBE: Overview of this module and recommended execution environment
 * Contents: Individual pages explaining each function included in this module
 * Demo: Practical example demonstrating the use of this module to implement the Block-Encoding method